maubuz/2W6-Notes/docs/wk4/wk4_1_background_width_border.md

 <br>

-> For content sections, you control the width and let the content control the height.
+> **Recommendation:** for content sections, you control the width and let the content control the height.
 >
-> Width is often used for setting the size of block-level elements so that they don't take 100% of the space and auto positioning can occur (more on this later).
+> **Note:** Width is often used for setting the size of block-level elements so that they don't take 100% of the space and auto positioning can occur (more on this later).